Factbox: Global economic policy response to coronavirus crisis

 MONETARY STIMULUS - The Reserve Bank of India slashed its benchmark repo rate by 75 basis points to 4.40% on March 27.

-FISCAL STIMULUS - The federal government announced on March 26 a 1.7 trillion rupee stimulus plan providing direct cash transfers and food security measures.
+FISCAL STIMULUS - The federal government announced on March 26 a 1.7 trillion rupee ($22 billion) stimulus plan providing direct cash transfers and food security measures.

 MONETARY STIMULUS - The Bank of Korea cut interest rates by 50 basis points to 0.75% on March 16.

-FISCAL STIMULUS - The government will make emergency cash payments to all but the richest families, totalling 9.1 trillion won, drawing up a second supplementary budget in April.
+FISCAL STIMULUS - The government will make emergency cash payments to all but the richest families, totalling 9.1 trillion won ($7.5 billion), drawing up a second supplementary budget in April.
 Initial supplementary budget worth 11.7 trillion won; 50 trillion won in emergency financing for small businesses; key capital flow rules temporarily further loosened to encourage local financial institutions to supply more dollars.

+South Korea on April 7 doubled its planned economic rescue package to 100 trillion won.
+The package includes 29.1 trillion won in loans to small- and medium-sized companies, while another 20 trillion won will be used to buy corporate bonds and commercial paper of companies facing a credit crunch.

 MONETARY STIMULUS - Bank Indonesia cut its seven-day reverse repurchase rate by 25 basis points to 4.50% on March 19.